autistic-symposium/ml-tensorflower/README.md

 # Curated Resources on ETL, Machine Learning, and ML Pipelines

 ```
-The morale of this repository is the fact that Machine learning involves tasks that include data sourcing, data ingestion, data transformation, pre-processing data for use in training, training a model and hosting the model.
+The morale of this repository is to cover resources for deploying Machine learning
+in production environments, a task that includes data sourcing, data ingestion, data
+transformation, pre-processing data for use in training, training a model, and hosting
+the model.
 ```

 Three conceptual steps are how most data pipelines are designed and structured: